 Privacy and Freedom of Information

-The board recognizes the dignity of the individual and respects their right to the ethical use of data.
+The board recognizes the dignity of the individual and respects the ethical use of data.
 Therefore, all Staff, Trustees, volunteers and others with access to information, regardless of media, are responsible for maintaining the integrity and confidentiality of the information.

 The London District Catholic School Board promotes a standard of privacy protection and maintains a comprehensive records management system, in compliance with all applicable provisions of the Education Act, the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) and the Personal Health Information Privacy Act (PHIPA).

-The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) is the law that sets regulations that schools and school boards must follow when collecting, using and/or disclosing an individuals’ personal information, which is any recorded information about an identifiable individual, either student, parent or employee.
+The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) is the law that sets regulations that school boards must follow when collecting, using, retaining and/or disclosing an individuals’ personal information, which is any recorded information about an identifiable individual, either student, parent or employee.
 The Act requires that parents/guardians and students be informed about how their personal information is used, disclosed, and maintained.

 The Personal Health Information Protection Act (PHIPA), balances individuals’ right to privacy with respect to their own personal health information with the legitimate needs of persons and organizations who provide health care services to access and share this information.
 PHIPA sets out the regulations for the collection, use and disclosure of personal health information which apply to all “Health Information Custodians” operating within Ontario and to individuals and organizations who receive personal health information from those authorized to collect and use it.